Do your finances feel like a never-ending rollercoaster ride?

-- 30% is for housing.
-This includes rent or mortgage payments, insurance, property taxes, maintenance, and anything else related to your home.
+- 30% for Housing: The first slice of your income goes towards your housing expenses.
+It covers rent or mortgage payments, insurance, property taxes, maintenance, and anything else related to your home.

-- 30% is for necessities, such as groceries, utility bills, internet, fuel, and monthly debt payments.
-This category includes the expenses that you absolutely cannot live without.
+- 30% for Necessities: The second 30% is allocated to life’s essentials.
+Think groceries, utility bills, internet, fuel, and monthly debt payments.
+These are the expenses you have to pay.

 How To Set Up The 30-30-30-10 Budget In 3 Easy Steps